 The Accelerated Dragon is a high-level opening, which might be like a double-edged sword.
 Black needs to navigate the opening phase carefully, as each inaccuracy could be decisive.
 However, the line has stood the test of time, and its effectiveness has been proven over and over by the best players.
 While Accelerated Dragon cannot be considered suited to beginners, it deserves noteworthy attention for any player who is confident in their tactical skills and is willing to learn the theory in depth.

-Is the Accelerated Dragon aggressive?
+Is the Accelerated Dragon good for beginners?